-We have audited the accompanying financial statements of Flight Test Historical Foundation (a California corporation), which comprise the statement of financial position as of September 30, 2023, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Flight Test Historical Foundation (a California corporation), which comprise the statements of financial position as of September 30, 2024 and 2023, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Flight Test Historical Foundation as of September 30, 2023, and the results of operations and its cash flows for the year ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Flight Test Historical Foundation as of September 30, 2024 and 2023, and the results of operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.